Anne Josiane Kouam

 During my PhD, I conducted research internships at Telecom Paris (cellular signaling experiments in a Faraday cage) and at CNR Pisa (modeling and realistic generation of CDR/XDR data).
 I hold a degree in computer engineering (2019) from École Polytechnique of Yaoundé, Cameroon.

-More detailed information: My CV. (last updated on June 2025)
+More detailed information: My CV (last updated on Dec 2025)

 Latest news